 - Develop strategies for dealing with tough or unfair tactics.

-- Gain skill in developing alternatives and recognizing options.
+- Gain skill in developing alternatives and recognising options.

 - Understand basic negotiation principles, including BATNA, WATNA, WAP, and the ZOPA.